 Align the metal to the center of the mat

 The next step is to position the metal piece centrally to the StrongGrip mat.
 So, pinpoint the central spot and place the metal in there.
 Or, you can also select a spot that’s easy for you to locate on the Design Space.

 Then, take the masking tape and apply tape to the edges of the metal.
 This would ensure the object isn’t displaced due to the pressure applied during engraving.

-Now, return to the Design Space and place the design on the same spot as the metal object on the mat.
-If it’s in the center, position the design on the center.
+Return to the Design Space and place the design in the same spot as the metal object on the mat.
+If it’s in the center, position the design in the center.

 Click on Continue and select the material.
 This can be tricky if you cannot find the material since only two metals exist.
 The best option here is to find the metal hardness in The Mohs Scale of Hardness and use the equivalent material available in the Cricut material settings.